-Join 'The PG' and have your say
+Join 'The CPG' and have your say

 Young people are key to designing and delivering our services, and our participation group is here to make this possible.

 Your views really do matter.
 You will be listened to and the things you tell us can really shape the way things happen – not only for you but for other young people who may need help.

 ‘The CPG’ is your participation group and it’s hand-on and can be fun too – honest!
 It can help build up your confidence and you can get involved in making videos, website design, art and even public speaking.
 We’re open to ideas too, so if there’s something you’d like us to set up, please lets us know.

 Be inspired and inspire others

 You don’t need to have a personal experience of the service or mental health issues: you may just be interested, or you may have a friend or relative who has needed help.

 We can pay your travel expenses and refreshments are always provided.

 The group meets on a monthly basis – so come and get involved with:

 and much more.